amandamarkee/actias-luna-genome/annotation-notes-ACTIVE.md

 ## _STOP: Please see the [assembly](https://github.com/amandamarkee/actias-luna-genome/blob/main/assembly-notes-ACTIVE.md) note for the first half of the instructions before proceeding_ ##

 ## **10/9/2022; Annotation – RepeatModeler2**
 Now that my genome assembly is complete, we have a high-quality and accurate assembly to begin building our annotation from.
 The ultimate goal is to perform both feature and functional annotation, but we will begin with feature annotation.
-For my annotation, I will be following [Dr. YiMing Weng's](https://github.com/yimingweng/Kely_genome_project/blob/main/note.md#09072022) and [Dr. Daren Card's](https://darencard.net/blog/2022-07-09-genome-repeat-annotation/) workflow, which is a modified version of the [MAKER](https://darencard.net/blog/2017-05-16-maker-genome-annotation/) annotation protocol.
+For my annotation, I will be following [Dr. YiMing Weng's](https://github.com/yimingweng/Kely_genome_project/blob/main/note.md#09072022) following the BRAKER2 protocol.

 First, we need to run [RepeatModeler2](https://www.pnas.org/doi/10.1073/pnas.1921046117) to identify and model for repeat elements in the genome.